idth/Geospatial_data_science_exam/README.md

 Notebooks that do not need to be run.
 Optionally, they can all be run again if interested:

-**data_acquisition.ipynb**: This notebook acquires the data from Open Street Map using OSMnx.
-It does not need to be run because the data is already in the data-folder.
+**data_acquisition.ipynb**: This notebook is optional to run.
+It acquires the data from Open Street Map using OSMnx.
+The data it produces can be found in the data-folder.

-**data_preprocessing.ipynb**: This notebook preprocesses the data achieved from data_acquisition.ipynb.
-It does not need to be run because the data is already in the data-folder.
+**data_preprocessing.ipynb**: This notebook is optional to run.
+It preprocesses the data achieved from data_acquisition.ipynb.
+The data it produces can be found in the data-folder.

+**copenhagen_subset_visualizations.ipynb**: This notebook is optional to run.
+It includes visualisation from the Copenhagen subset data.

 ---------------------------------------